Glossary

 An agent is a series of steps that are performed for each run that typically prepare or transform input, retrieve information from a vector database, and call an LLM to generate a response.

 Agents can be triggered by dynamic input, scheduled to run periodically, or when content is added or updated in a content database.
+See Agents for an overview and Agent Steps for a full reference of all step types.

 Content Source

 A content source represents a source of data that is indexed in a vector database as embeddings optimized for RAG use cases.
+Memory banks also use a system-managed content source to store embedded entries.

 Sources like RSS feeds can be set up to automatically poll for new content, and set to expire content after a certain amount of time to keep storage costs in check for content that does not need to be available for indefinite access.
+See Content Sources for details.

 Credit

 Providers of embedding models and LLMs typically charge for usage by the amount of tokens processed.
 We offer a wide variety of models from many providers, and converting each models usage to tokens provides a unified way to understand usage and cost impact.
 We could have skipped tokens and translated directly to dollars, but the smallest amounts would be tiny fractions of a dollar-- for example $0.00003214.
 Our credits are defined so most usage rates fall within 0.1 to 1,000 credits per unit.
+See Dashboard → Credit Usage to monitor credit consumption.

 Embedding

 An embedding model translates the given input, such as a piece of text into a vector in a high- dimensional space, such that similar inputs end up with similar coordinates in that space.
 The more similar, the closer the distance.
 Given a collection of text pieces, we can use this property to find (retrieve) text pieces that are more similar to a given input using a vector database by sorting by distance between the embeddings.
+Memory banks use embedding models to store entries for similarity search — see Memory Banks → Modes for how embedding dimensions are configured.

 Knowledge Base